cjus/hydra-aws-docker-article/README.md

 The volume points to a folder called `configs` in my home directory.
 Inside that folder I have a config.json file.
 That folder is then mapped to the `/usr/src/app/config` folder inside of the docker container.

 When the command above is issued the result will be that the container's `/usr/src/app/config` will effectively be mapped to my `~/configs` folder.
-Our microservice still thinks it's loading the config from its local directory and doesn't know that we've mapped that folder to our container host.
+Our microservice still thinks it's loading the config from its local directory and doesn't know that we've mapped that folder to our host machine.

 We'll look at a much cleaner way of managing config files when we deploy our containers to a docker swarm in part two of this series.
 For now, we'll just roll with this.